remy/next-go-mummy/src/readme.md

 And remember: DON'T GET CHOMPED!

+## Game play

+Surround the tombs to reveal the contents.
+To completely crack one edge of the tomb, you must run from one intersection to the next which will cause the side to crack.

+You must leave the catacomb the way that you entered, and you cannot leave until you have *both* the archaeologist and the key.

+Although it's not required to reveal every tomb, you'll earn points doing so.

 ## Scoring

 You gain points for:

-- Revealing an empty tomb: 1
+- Revealing an empty tomb: 1 point
-- Reveal gold: 5
+- Reveal gold: 5 points
-- Kill a guardian: 10
+- Kill a guardian: 10 points
-- Finding the archaeologist: 25
+- Finding the archaeologist: 25 points
-- Finding the key: 25
+- Finding the key: 25 points
-- Next level: 50
+- Exit a level: 50 points

 The speed and difficulty selected affects the score by multiples.